W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 15. (5) The level-adjustment power of the miracle induces the right perception for healing.
 ²Until this has occurred healing cannot be understood.
 ³Forgiveness is an empty gesture unless it entails correction.
-⁴Without this it is essentially judgemental, rather than healing.
+⁴Without this it is essentially judgmental, rather than healing.

 ::: details Expanded
 (5) The level-adjustment power of the miracle induces the right perception for healing.
 ²Until this [level-adjustement] has occurred healing cannot be understood.
 ³Forgiveness is an empty gesture unless it [forgiveness] entails correction.
-⁴Without this [correction] it [forgiveness] is essentially judgemental, rather than healing.
+⁴Without this [correction] it [forgiveness] is essentially judgmental, rather than healing.
 :::

 ::: details Substituted
 (5) The level-adjustment power of the miracle induces the right perception for healing.
 ²Until level-adjustement has occurred healing cannot be understood.
 ³Forgiveness is an empty gesture unless forgiveness entails correction.
-⁴Without correction forgiveness is essentially judgemental, rather than healing.
+⁴Without correction forgiveness is essentially judgmental, rather than healing.
 :::

 ::: details Simplified
 Right-mindedness forgives with correction and healing.
-Forgiving without correction is judgemental.
+Forgiving without correction is judgmental.
 :::

 16. (6) Miracle-minded forgiveness is correction.
-²It has no element of judgement at all.
+²It has no element of judgment at all.
 ³The statement “Father forgive them for they know not what they do” in no way evaluates what they do.
 ⁴It is an appeal to God to heal their minds.
 ⁵There is no reference to the outcome of the error.